Stormwater Management Program

 Best Management Practices

 TxDOT utilizes various BMPs applicable to each MCM as displayed below.
-MCMs coordinate to the table above.
-The BMP Examples below indicate one of many BMPs TxDOT utilizes.
-The Implementation column describes how the BMP is implemented to meet each of the respective MCMs.
-Where additional information is available about a BMP or an implementation plan, it is linked in the table below.
+The BMP examples below indicate one of many BMPs TxDOT utilizes.
+The implementation column describes how the BMP is implemented to meet each of the respective MCMs.

 |Illicit Discharge Detection and Elimination||Update Storm Sewer Outfall Map||Map and screen all outfalls in MS4 areas.|

 |Pollution Prevention and Good Housekeeping||Waste Handling||Ensure proper disposal of litter and debris removed from roadways by litter collection and/or street sweeping.